 Old VPAT 1.x

 The Section 508 standards were updated in January 2017 and vendors were encouraged to switch to the new VPAT 2.x shortly after.
-SF State no longer accepts VPATs in the old format and requires vendors to submit Accessibility Conformance Reports (ACR) based on the VPAT 2.x templates discussed above.
+SF State can no longer accept VPATs in the old format and requires vendors to submit Accessibility Conformance Reports (ACR) based on the VPAT 2.x templates discussed above.

 Sample VPAT Request Template to vendors